-(c) in relation to the habitat of a threatened species or ecological community:

-i. the extent to which habitat is likely to be removed or modified as a result of the proposed development or activity, and ii. whether an area of habitat is likely to become fragmented or isolated from other areas of habitat as a result of the proposed development or activity, and iii. the importance of the habitat to be removed, modified, fragmented or isolated to the long-term survival of the species or ecological community in the locality.

-- i.
-Aquatic habitat in the Development Footprint consists of approximately 9.55 ha of irrigation channel and fringing vegetation.
-Some aquatic habitat would be retained (1.58 ha of irrigation channels), however, the proposed works would reduce the immediate area of occupancy of the Southern Bell Frog by removing 7.97 ha irrigation channels (approximately 83% of potential habitat). - ii.
-The aquatic habitat in the form of irrigation channels (in area EA1) would be fragmented by the proposed works with some existing concrete irrigation channels being converted to pipelines.
+- (c) in relation to the habitat of a threatened species or ecological community: - i. the extent to which habitat is likely to be removed or modified as a result of the proposed development or activity, and - ii. whether an area of habitat is likely to become fragmented or isolated from other areas of habitat as a result of the proposed development or activity, and - iii. the importance of the habitat to be removed, modified, fragmented or isolated to the long-term survival of the species or ecological community in the locality. - i.
+Aquatic habitat in the project area consists of approximately 226.99 ha of irrigation channel and fringing vegetation.
+The proposal will reduce the area of occupancy of the Southern Bell Frog by removing 226.99 ha irrigation channels. - ii.
+The aquatic habitat in the form of irrigation channels (in area EA12) would be fragmented by the proposed works with some existing concrete and earthen irrigation channels being converted to pipelines.
 The replacement of the irrigation channels with pipelines would reduce available water habitat for this species, however, is unlikely to fragment an existing population due to the mobility of this species. - iii.
-The aquatic habitat occurs in the form of an open air, shallow (approximately 40cm deep) concrete-based irrigation channel (impermeable and lacking aquatic vegetation except where concrete is damaged) with ephemeral water and fringing vegetation.
+The aquatic habitat occurs in the form of an open air, shallow (approximately 40cm deep) concrete-based and earthen irrigation channel (impermeable and lacking aquatic vegetation except where concrete is damaged) with ephemeral water and fringing vegetation.
 These channels with limited preferred habitat provide limited breeding and foraging habitat (Cth DCCEEW, 2024).
 The surrounding terrestrial habitat is already disturbed with a history of agricultural use and urban development in the Project Area.
-There are no BioNet records of the Southern Bell Frog within the Project Area (area EA1).
-Irrigation channels in area EA1 do not connect to primary habitat, such as Murrumbidgee River.
+There are no BioNet records of the Southern Bell Frog within the Project Area (area EA12).
+Irrigation channels in area EA12 do not connect to primary habitat, such as Murrumbidgee River.
 It is unlikely that irrigation channels are being used as dispersal/recolonisation routes between the Murrumbidgee River and other permanent water bodies.
-Upgrading irrigation channels to pipelines will modify, destroy, remove, isolate or decrease the availability of habitat, however, as the present irrigation channels are low quality habitat they are not considered to be important for the long-term survival of this species in the locality.

-(d) whether the proposed development or activity is likely to have an adverse effect on any declared area of outstanding biodiversity value (either directly or indirectly).
+Upgrading irrigation channels to pipelines will modify, destroy, remove, isolate or decrease the availability of habitat, however, as the present irrigation channels are low quality habitat they are not considered to be important for the long-term survival of this species in the locality. - (d) whether the proposed development or activity is likely to have an adverse effect on any declared area of outstanding biodiversity value (either directly or indirectly).